open-feature/js-sdk/packages/client/README.md

 ### Named clients

 Clients can be given a name.
-A name is a logical identifier which can be used to associate clients with a particular provider.
+A name is a logical identifier that can be used to associate clients with a particular provider.
 If a name has no associated provider, the global provider is used.

 ```ts